UK & European Holiday News

 This classic alpine walk circumnavigates Western Europe’s highest mountain over passes and through the valleys of three contrasting countries.
 Walkers can savour the food and wine of France, Italy and Switzerland and enjoy some of the finest scenery in the world.
 There are no vertigo-inducing sections on this walk provided you stick to the itinerary as described in the route notes and defined on the maps; and avoid the ‘variations’.
 We make it clear in the notes which alternate routes in our opinion do require a ‘head for heights’.
 Some of the walks can be shortened if desired by the use of cable cars or (in Italy) a local bus service.

 The variety on offer for a walking holiday in Italy is simply amazing.
 From the mountains of the Dolomites and the Alps, down to the lakes, across to the islands, and along the Amalfi coast – whatever type of holiday you’re after, Italy delivers it in stunning form.
 Add to this the delicious food and wine, and the warm welcome offered by the locals, and you have the perfect recipe for an unforgettable holiday.

 Here are a few of our favourite Italian trips for 2019.
-For the full programme of tours in this beautiful country,
+For the full programme of tours in this beautiful country, visit our Italy homepage.

 The Cilento National Park may not be quite as well known as its more famous and popular neighbour, Amalfi, but it offers a huge amount for a varied and rewarding walking tour.
 There is a wild kind of beauty here - rocky ridges set between small picturesque inlets and richly scented pinewoods backing onto wide sandy beaches.
 This 5-day Cilento tour is both along the coast and inland across low mountains, through pristine natural areas and attractive countryside, with all its cultural treasures - rural chapels, ancient farm houses, old water mills and charming medieval villages.